pastelprospects/cassett/content/pages/blog/consciousness.md

 title: Nurturing Consciousness
 date: '2024-10-26'
 excerpt: >-
-  In simple terms, consciousness is everything perceived.
+  "In simple terms, consciousness is everything perceived.
 The complicated part is that perspective doesn't remain constant.
 Imagine walking through a museum.
-  As you move closer towards and further away from each exhibit your perception is altered...
+  As you move closer towards and further away from each exhibit your perception is altered..."
 featuredImage:
   type: ImageBlock
   url: /images/synapse.jpeg